Essay

 That picture is fine for many purposes.

-A better picture is a loop.
+For this discussion, a better picture is a loop.

 At each step in the loop: